sairahul777/python-quiz-game/README.md

 your current score is: 2/2

 Q.3: Approximately one quarter of human bones are in the feet.
-(True/False): ture thats wrong. the correct answer is: True your current score is: 2/3
+(True/False): true you got it right the correct answer is: True your current score is: 3/3

 Q.4: The total surface area of a human lungs is the size of a football pitch.
-(True/False): true you got it right the correct answer is: True your current score is: 3/4
+(True/False): false thats wrong. the correct answer is: True your current score is: 3/4

 Q.5: In West Virginia, USA, if you accidentally hit an animal with your car, you are free to take it home to eat.
+(True/False): true you got it right the correct answer is: True your current score is: 4/5

+Q.6: In London, UK, if you happen to die in the House of Parliament, you are entitled to a state funeral.
+(True/False): true thats wrong. the correct answer is: False your current score is: 4/6

+Q.7: It is illegal to pee in the Ocean in Portugal.
 (True/False):

 </pre>